Guitarheroua/boardgames-translations/FoggyIsland/language/en/GamePlay.md

 ### Additional turn rules

-* When current active card is [Sunny Weather](WeatherCards.md#sunny-weather-card), turn should follow by basic rules.
+* When the current active card is a [Sunny Weather](WeatherCards.md#sunny-weather-card), the turn should follow by basic rules.
-* When current active card is [Cloudy Weather](WeatherCards.md#cloudy-weather-card) or [Foggy Weather](WeatherCards.md#foggy-weather-card), at the end of the turn, player, who occupied last tile on a opened part, should remove any of Fog Boards from the "Island Map".
-Next player continue his turn on opened part of the map as usual.
+* When the current active card is a [Cloudy Weather](WeatherCards.md#cloudy-weather-card) or a [Foggy Weather](WeatherCards.md#foggy-weather-card), at the end of the turn, player, who occupied the last tile on an opened part, should remove any of Fog Boards from the "Island Map".
+Next player continues his turn on the opened part of the map as usual.

 ![gp5]

 ### Additional round rule

-At the beginning of each round, second player takes 2 top cards from the deck and chooses one from them.
+At the beginning of each round, the second player takes 2 top cards from the deck and chooses one from them.
 Other card returns to the bottom of the weather deck.
 Player applies it effect described in [weather cards page](WeatherCards.md).
-This is active weather for this round.
+This is the active weather for this round.

 ***